Graph connections

 The example we will look at today is how to make river sections discharge to other river sections.

-The general mathematical object describing arrows going between different nodes is that of a directed graph.
+The general mathematical object describing arrows going between different nodes is the directed graph.
 In Mobius2 you can use directed_graph connections to describe arbitrary flow graphs of e.g. rivers, lakes, soil patches, hydraulic units, etc.

 We start by declaring the connection entity in the model scope